condronc/Tea-Logger/README.md

   - Ex: Brand, Tea Type, Personal ratings...
 - Flavor dictionary
   - First implementation would be a simple notes section.
+- More profile features
+  - Aiming to link some sort of account functionality, but for now it will be basic information about the database.

 ### Long term goals
 - Vizualize statistics (pie/bar charts) based on logs